pineman/pineman.github.io/posts/2023-05-07_ruby-bug-shell-gem.md

 That is... strange?
 I try and look for usages of this gem on [sourcegraph](https://sourcegraph.com/search), but my code seems okay.
-So I look into the gem's code, and it essentially forks and then closes all IO objects except stdin/out/err, and it's failing to close some of them.
+So I look into the gem's code.
+It essentially forks and then closes all IO objects except stdin/out/err, and it's failing to close some of them.
 I attempt to debug the script, but it fails due to the IO objects closing and the debugger losing connection! [^2]

 I play with the gem's code, writing debug output to a file directly,